troeger/moodlerunner/README.md

 - Create a Moodle course.
 - Create a folder hidden from students inside that course to store validator scripts.
 - Create an assignment to be validated.
+Got to the setting *Feedback Types* and activate *Feedback comments* for the assignment.

 ### Step 2: Collect basic information